 - the use of imaging to study mouse models of disease

 - the relationship between genes and patterning of an organisms

 The combination of 3D imaging, computer analysis and the fine control of mouse genetics provides an excellent window on the function of genes and the complex interactions that lead to the meso and macroscopic scale structure of an organism.
 Characterizing the genetic determinants of form will continue to be a theme in my research.

 My research program has two aspects: the use of medical imaging technologies to study mouse models of disease and the use of magnetic resonance imaging (MRI) techniques to study paediatric neurological disorders.
-Research on the former is carried out at the Mouse Imaging Centre located at SickKids and (as of 2006) at the Toronto Centre for Phenogenomics.
+Research on the former is carried out at the Mouse Imaging Centre located at SickKids and (as of 2006) at The Centre for Phenogenomics.
 Details of some of the projects my lab is working on are as follows:

 Micro-CT vascular imaging

 This is a project to understand the genetic factors affecting patterning of the microvasculature.
 Micro-computed tomography is used to obtain high resolution 3D images of the microvasculature from intact organs.
 In addition to characterizing normal microvasculature, we are examining the structure of the placenta in models of interuterine growth restriction, the structure of the neurovasculature in models of neurodegeneration, as well as a number of specific mutations affecting the lung, liver, and kidney.

 This is a project to develop new methods for detecting and characterizing abnormal brain anatomy in the mouse using high resolution MRI.
 Whole brain 3D imaging has been demonstrated to detect subtle alterations and diffuse changes that occur in connection with genetic manipulations and that typically are overlooked by other methods.
 Identifying these changes guides subsequent examination of the mice and can provide insight into the function of novel genes.